Flat Coated Retriever

 Unique facts and fascinating details

-• Flat Coated Retrievers are excellent swimmers and possess a natural affinity for water, often diving in without hesitation.
+- Flat Coated Retrievers are exceptionally good swimmers and have a natural affinity for water.

 Frequently Asked Questions